-In January 2003, the FASB issued Interpretation No. 46, "Consolidation of Variable Interest Entities" which requires the consolidation of variable interest entities, as defined.
+In January 2003, the Financial Accounting Standards Board (FASB) issued Interpretation No. 46, "Consolidation of Variable Interest Entities" which requires the consolidation of variable interest entities, as defined.
 This Interpretation is applicable to variable interest entities created after January 31, 2003.
 Variable interest entities created prior to February 1, 2003, must be consolidated effective July 1, 2003.
-Disclosures are required currently if the Company expects to consolidate any variable interest entities.
-The Company does not currently believe that any entities will be consolidated as a result of Interpretation No. 46.
+While we are still evaluating the impact of this Interpretation, we currently do not believe that any entities will be consolidated as a result of Interpretation No. 46.

-In April 2003, the FASB issued Statement of Financial Accounting Standards No. 149, "Amendment of Statement 133 on Derivative Instruments and Hedging Activities" (SFAS No. 149).
-SFAS No. 149 amends and clarifies certain derivative instruments embedded in other contracts, and for hedging activities under Statement 133.
-SFAS No. 149 is effective for certain contracts entered into or modified by the Company after June 30, 2003.
-The Company is currently evaluating SFAS No. 149 to determine its impact on the financial condition and results of operations of the Company.
+In April 2003, the FASB issued SFAS No. 149, "Amendment of Statement 133 on Derivative Instruments and Hedging Activities".
+SFAS No. 149 amends and clarifies certain derivative instruments embedded in other contracts, and certain hedging activities under Statement 133.
+SFAS No. 149 is effective for certain contracts entered into or modified by us after June 30, 2003.
+The adoption of SFAS No. 149 did not have any impact on our financial condition or results of operations.